 The answer to this question may seem obvious.
 A woman who hopes to avoid pregnancy while sexually active should use birth control, right?
 The problem is that more and more often, the pills, patches, and IUDs are landing women before personal injury attorneys.
 In recent years, the courts have been swamped with class action lawsuits involving women harmed as a result of using prescription birth control.

 Oral Birth Control Concerns.
 There are a number of oral contraceptives that have been making headlines for a while now as more and more women join the class action lawsuits against the manufacturers.
-The problem for so many St. Petersburg women and females throughout the country is that these manufacturers fail to relay the true dangers that exist in those tiny pills.
+The problem for so many women throughout the country, is that these manufacturers fail to relay the true dangers that exist in those tiny pills.

 There are serious potential side effects including deep vein thrombosis and pulmonary embolism.
 Deep vein thrombosis is a condition that occurs when blood clots form in the veins located farthest from the skin’s surface.
 Most frequently, they are found in the legs and the clots are a major threat to the patient because if they break loose and travel the blood system, they could clog major arteries or even stop blood flow to the lungs leading to pulmonary embolism.